dave31415/univ/README.md

 a university.

-It first shows them a count of universities by country and asks them to choose a country.
+It first shows them a count of universities by country and then asks them to choose a country.

 Then it asks them whether they prefer a university with more graduate students or more undergraduates or do not care.